Scholarship at Kingswood College

 - Applicants must be an Australian citizen or permanent resident.

-- Applicants must be a current Year 4 – 10 student (in 2026).
+- Applicants must be a current Year 4 – 10 student for entry in 2027 and a current Year 3 - 9 student for entry in 2028.

 - Applications are open to new and current Kingswood College students.

-Applications close on Wednesday 4 February 2026.
+Applications close on Wednesday 2 September 2026.

 Instrumental Scholarship

-For students in Years 5 - 11 in 2027 and Year 7 2028.
+For students in Years 5 - 11 in 2027 and 2028.

 Instrumental scholarships are awarded on the basis of an applicant’s audition and interview.